With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Would you believe this table was a free road side find?

-While it’s definitely seen better days, we could see the potential.
+It had definitely seen better days, but we could see the potential.

-As it happens, this bedroom set at been in the basement for years, just needing an updated finish.
+This bedroom set had been in the basement for years, just needing an updated finish.

-Unquestionably, this flea market flip has been a favorite of our readers.
+And this furniture flip has been a favorite of our readers!

-Steph had been eyeing a bed at Restoration Hardware, but with a price tag of nearly $3000, it just wasn’t in her budget.
+Steph had been eyeing a bed at Restoration Hardware, but with a price tag of nearly $3000, it clearly wasn’t in her budget.

-While there are stains you can purchase and use, often they look fake.
+While there are stains you can purchase to create this weathered finish, often they look fake.

-See our method of How to Weather Wood with a Vinegar and Steel Wool Stain.
+Check out our method to Weather Wood with a Vinegar and Steel Wool Stain.

-While it had been repainted, it was done poorly.
+It had been painted, however it was done poorly.

 So we knew we’d be stripping off the finish.

-Once the paint was removed, we saw the beauty of the natural wood finish on this flea market flip.
+Once the paint was removed, we saw the beauty of the natural wood finish of this stunning dresser.

-Certainly these dated brass light fixture can easily be found at any thrift store.
+Certainly dated shiny brass light fixtures can easily be found at any thrift store.

-With a little creative painting and natural wood beads, it now has a French country, Boho flair.
+With a little creative painting and natural wood beads, it has a French country, Boho vibe.

-Certainly, updating a thrift store light fixture is easy on the budget.
+Try updating a modern thrift store light fixture with vintage crystals.

 Now this chandelier is so stylish and certainly unexpected in a laundry room!